BioRDM/COVID-Wastewater-Scotland/Methodology.md

 can also produce biases.
 A certain number of positive individuals in a small catchment area can produce higher values of viral gene copies compared with the same number of positive individuals in a larger catchment area.

-A better
-representation of the spread of the virus within the population can be derived from normalised values that use the site population and the incoming wastewater flow to determine the million gene copies per person per day.
-The detailed normalisation protocol is provided in [Protocols](./Protocols).
+A better representation of the spread of the virus within the population can be derived from normalised values that use the site population and the incoming wastewater flow to determine the million gene copies per person per day.
+The detailed normalisation protocol is provided in the Protocols section.
 In short, to produce a daily value of million gene copies per person, the raw gene copies per litre value is multiplied by the daily flow total and divided by the population served at each site.
 The flow for a specific site (waterworks location) is either measured directly or estimated using an ammonia data.